nuxt-community/composition-api/docs/content/en/packages/routes.md

 })
 ```

-<alert>When migrating to Nuxt 3 you will need to remove `.value` as the native equivalent returns a reactive object, not a computed object.</alert>
+<d-alert>When migrating to Nuxt 3 you will need to remove `.value` as the native equivalent returns a reactive object, not a computed object.</d-alert>

 ## useRouter